-Instructor: Prof. Nowak
+Instructor: Prof. NowakPrerequisites: B 240.
+B 260

-Prerequisites: B 240, B 260, CS 200
+Corequisite: CS 205

-Preparatory: One crop production subject

-This subject has limited enrollment.
+Preparatory: One crop production subject This subject has limited enrollment.

 Culture of plant cells, tissue, and organs.
 Application of these techniques in plant propagation, breeding, production of virus-free material, and screening for pathogen and stress tolerance.
-Production of secondary metabolites, induction of somatic embryogenesis and organogenesis, germplasm maintenance, and storage of genetic manipulations will also be considered.
-Offered alternate years and first in 1985.
+Production of secondary metabolites, induction of somatic embryogenesis and organogenesis, germplasm maintenance and storage, and genetic manipulations will also be considered.